sds-dubois/Face-Recognition/README.md

 ### This project aims at recognizing faces on pictures, by focusing on computer vision techniques and using simple machine learning tools. ###

 C++ code using OpenCv & Boost.
 Please read the report for more details.
+You can also read the article [here](http://sds-dubois.github.io/2015/02/01/Face-Recognition.html) to get an overview of the project.

 ----------------
 The challenges tackled are :